jh1993/CursedTrials/README.txt

 - All spells and skills have 2 to 4 randomized tags.

 Bruh Moment:
-- Whenever a unit takes damage, the realm has a 0.5% chance to be planeshifted.
+- Whenever a unit takes damage, if there are enemies in the realm, the realm has a 0.5% chance to be planeshifted.
 - These planeshifts will never result in unreachable tiles.